-The TLV320AlC3105 has two fully differential line output drivers, each capable of driving a 10-k Ω differential load.
+The TLV320AIC3104 has two fully differential line output drivers, each capable of driving a 10-k Ω differential load.
 The output stage design leading to the fully differential line output drivers is shown in Figure 29 and Figure 30.
 This design includes extensive capability to adjust signal levels independently before any mixing occurs, beyond that already provided by the PGA gain and the DAC digital volume control.

-The LINE2L/R signals refer to the signals that travel through the analog input bypass path to the output stage.
 The PGA_L/R signals refer to the outputs of the ADC PGA stages that are similarly passed around the ADC to the output stage.
 Note that because both left- and right-channel signals are routed to all output drivers, a mono mix of any of the stereo signals can easily be obtained by setting the volume controls of both left- and right-channel signals to -6 dB and mixing them.
-Undesired signals can also be disconnected from the mix as well through register control.
+Undesired signals can also be disconnected from the mix through register control.